AWildDevAppears/structure-docs/css/README.md

 ### Vendor directory
-The vendor directory should never be commited to the repo, it should be managed by an external tool like bower (or slam if I ever get rounnd to finishing it).
+The vendor directory should never be commited to the repo, it should be managed by an external tool like bower (or shaker if I ever get rounnd to finishing it).
 You can write a bower.json file like this:

 ```json
   {